oestrich/hypermedia_rails/README.md

 ## Hypermedia client

-A basic example of a hypermedia client is included via Frenetic.
-Make sure to set up a user with the correct auth token.
+A basic example of using hypermedia is included via Faraday.
+The script will boot up it's own server, create a user and order, and finally show the order.
+You should be able to change the orders url and the script will continue to work, providing its using hypermedia.

 To try it, just